Washing fresh produce with potable water treated with a sanitizing agent reduces illness-causing pathogens.

-Water should be a cool temperature, but not cold.
+Water should be at a cool temperature, but not cold.
 If it is too cold the sanitizer will not be eﬀective; if it is too warm it may encourage the growth of some pathogens and disease.
-Generally sanitizers work best between 55 degrees F and 120 degrees F. Check the label of the sanitizer for eﬀective temperature range.
+Generally, sanitizers work best between 55 degrees F and 120 degrees F. Check the label of the sanitizer for eﬀective temperature range.

 If using household chlorine, use only plain, unscented household bleach without added thickeners or fragrances.